ckeditor/ckeditor5/docs/features/feature-digest.md

 			<td>
 				You can insert images by uploading them directly from your disk, but you can also configure CKEditor 5 to let you insert images using URLs.
-This way you can save time by adding images that are already online.
+This way, you can save time by adding images that are already online.
 			</td>
 		</tr>
 		<tr id="image-linking" class="background-yellow subfeature">